wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

    2. Go to the Facebook Developers page: https://developers.facebook.com/apps
    3. Click "+ Create New App" button.
 Fill "App Name", "App Namespace", agree to policies and click "Continue", fill captcha, click "Continue".
      ***Notice App ID and App Secret on this page.
-   4. Click "Website", enter your website URL
+   4. Click "Website with Faceook Login", enter your website URL
    5. Enter your domain to the App Domain.
-Domain should be the same domain from URL that you have entered to the "Website" during the step 4.
+Domain should be the same domain from URL that you have entered to the "Website  with Faceook Login" during the step 4.
    6. [Optional - you can skip this step and use existing page] Click "Advanced" from the left side menu "Settings.".
 Scroll all the way down and click "Create Facebook Page" button.
 Facebook will create Community page for your App.
 Click on it and see the URL.
 It will be something like http://www.facebook.com/pages/Your-Site-Community/304945439569358

 2. Connect Facebook to your Wordpress.
    1. Login to your Wordpress Admin Panel, Go to the Settings->Social Networks AutoPoster Options.
-   2. Check "Auto-publish your Posts to your Facebook Page or Profile" checkbox.
+   2. Click green "Add new account" button, select "Facebook" from the list.
    3. Fill URL of your Community page from step 6 above.
    4. Fill "App ID" and "App Secret" from step 3 above.
 3. Authorize Facebook for your Wordpress.